 Tip: Fairy lights that can be left in place can be a good option to create ambience without the need for candles and lanterns.

-The bottom line is that you should find lovely but practical things for styling your outdoods and of course many of those items may need to be taken in and out as you need.
+The bottom line is that you should find lovely but practical things for styling your outdoors and of course, many of those items may need to be taken in and out as you need.
 Just ensure the items you start with like furniture, pots, lanterns can withstand the weather.

 Until next time,